 The line drain valves have been moved to the exterior of the coach for easier access.
 If you look between your tires you can see a "box" that is a few inches lower than the trailer frame.
-This "box" or pan supports the water tank.
+This "box" or tank pan supports the water tank.
 The line drains will be the two brass petcocks extending from the bottom of the pan.
-The white plastic petcock you will see is to drain the water tank.
+The white plastic petcock located on the same pan is to drain the water tank.